vinaykumar721/Devil-s_Eye/README.md

 - After loading mentor details, I worked on DIALOG BOX POP UP which is the soul of the project.
 Initially dialog box pop up occurred not on the current window.
 - Finally, after getting the whole understanding on the electron and how to get the popup box on the particular page which will be embedded in the electron application only.

-# Sprint-4: Integrating electron with the database
+# Sprint-4: Generate DialogBox at randon time

 ![](images/electron-showmessagebox.png)